ericlenio/escreen/README.md

 # Profiles

-A profile is a subdirectory off of the git checkout of escreen containing a set of bash command files and expect files to fine-tune your bash shell.
+A profile is a subdirectory off of the git checkout of escreen containing a set of bash command files and js files to fine-tune your bash shell.
 The subdirectory naming convention is `profile.ID`, where `ID` is some identifier to indicate who the profile was created for, or what it tries to achieve.
 Files in the profile:

-* *THESE ARE OUT OF DATE*
-* `*.exp`: expect commands that get sourced when escreen starts up, these are usually for registering new markers and handlers (see below)
+* `*.js`: nodejs Javascript modules commands that get sourced when escreen starts up, these are for registering new handlers (see below)
-* you should have at least one .exp file that defines your PS1 marker as variable `EXPECTSSH_PS1_TAIL` (more on that variable below)
-* any filename matching `^\w+` is assumed to be bash commands that usually, but not necessarily, define a bash function of the same name.
+* any filename matching `^\w+$` is assumed to be bash commands that define a bash function of the same name.
-* `.bashrc`: this does what you would think for a normal .bashrc file
+* `bashrc`: this does what you would think for a normal .bashrc file; just note it really should be named `bashrc` and not `.bashrc`

-## Markers and handlers
+## Handlers

-Each marker is a small pattern that the main expect loop in escreen will detect and then trigger the marker's handler.

-Markers invoke handlers by using the `_ES_send_marker` bash function like so:

-    local marker=$(_ES_marker SOME_LOGICAL_NAME)
-    _ES_send_marker "$marker" "any paramaters here ..."

-Handlers can utilize the following global variables:

-* `OS`: output from `uname -s`, e.g. `Linux` or `Darwin`
-* `EXPECTSSH_PROMPT`: holds the regex to detect a bash prompt
-* `EXPECTSSH_PROFILE`: directory of the current profile

-A handler can expect a single arg to be passed to it.
-The format of this data is up to you to define: it is the 2nd arg shown above with `_ES_send_marker`.
+Handlers are Javascript modules to do custom event handling so that the nodejs server can customize your session.
+Here is how it works.
+In any bash shell there will always exist a function called `_esh_b`, and it is used to request something from the nodejs server and the server returns the handler's response (to stdout).
+Its usage is:

+    _esh_b HANDLER_ID arg1 arg2 ...

+where HANDLER_ID is some ID that matches `^\w+$`, and optional arguments come after that.
+By convention, if HANDLER_ID begins with the letter `z`, then the handler should gzip it's response (example below).
+Any optional arguments should match `^\w+$`, i.e. a single argument cannot contain whitespace.

+Handlers should look something like this:

+    module.exports=function(controller) {
+      controller.registerHandler("helloWorld",
+        function(controller,socket,arg1,arg2) {
+          // regular uncompressed response
+          socket.end("HELLO WORLD: arg1="+arg1+"\n");
+          //
+          // OR if handler ID begins with a "z" we
+          // should gzip the response, like this:
+          //
+          // var z=controller.getZlib();
+          // z.pipe(socket);
+          // z.end("HELLO WORLD: arg1="+arg1+"\n");
+        }
+      );
+    };

+So in your session you would call this like so:

+    # outputs "HELLO WORLD: arg1=myarg"
+    _esh_b helloWorld myarg

+Note that the `ssh` bash function in the default profile will automatically do port forwarding so even ssh sessions can utilize this mechanism.

 ## Vim copy/paste

-The default profile **profile.lenio** includes a keyboard based copy/paste facility for vim.
-This is really handy when inside GNU screen and you want to quickly copy/paste between 2 screen windows.
+The default profile **profile.lwprof** includes a keyboard based copy/paste facility for vim.
+This is handy when you want to quickly copy/paste between 2 GNU screen windows.
 To use:

 * go into vim's [visual mode](http://vimdoc.sourceforge.net/htmldoc/visual.html) by pressing `v`
 * do vim cursor motion sequences to select the desired text